 - Passport copy

-- A bank statement - A six months old statement as a proof of sufficient funds
+- Bank statement – a 6 months old statement proofing sufficient funds for the individual

 - Proof of source of income

 - Tax department registration forms